 This is a unique and exciting opportunity to be part of a supportive team that promotes a focused approach for the prevention, early detection and intervention of physical, emotional or social factors affecting young children and their families in our community.
 This is a great opportunity to utilise your skills and experience and make a real difference to families lives.

 To be considered for this role you will possess:

 A tertiary qualification in Clinical Psychology

 A minimum of 3 years post qualification experience preferably working with infants and families.

 Previous experience in working with parents and families with infants experiencing severe and complex psycho social and psychiatric problems in the perinatal period with demonstrated knowledge of the impact of mental health problems and mental illness on parenting, parent-infant relationships and infant development

 Ability to conduct cognitive-behavioral and other models of treatment as applied to mothers

 In return you will be offered an attractive hourly rate, salary packaging, a rewarding working environment, excellent training and ongoing support.

-Appointment is subject to a satisfactory Police Check, international Police Check (if required), Working with Children Check and current APHRA Division 1 Nursing Registration and immunisation status.
+Appointment is subject to a satisfactory Police Check, Working with Children Check, current APHRA Registration and immunisation status.